Tresor091005/stock-app/optimisations.md

 - use enums to track strict values
 - use debounce on cart-sheet to reduce api calls (still high but better than nothing)

-TODO
-- redirect to shop when customer click on products
-- customer can't see edit button
-- only one way to verify authorisation

 WOULD WANT
 - websocket to avoid necessity to refresh pages
 - multi language